capnmav77/U_NET/README.md

 # U_NET
-a friendly U-Net model for image segmentation using pytorch(for all you tensorflow users, suck it!) feel free to modify the code do give it a star!
+a friendly U-Net model for image segmentation using pytorch feel free to modify the code do give it a star!